k2view-academy/K2View-Academy/articles/26_fabric_security/04a_secret_manager.md

-## Interface Connection Details' Settings
+## Interface Connection Details Settings

 For Studio to mark an interface's property needing to be taken from the Secrets Management provider, you should use the following pattern for its value:
 > ${secretmanager:\<secret-manager-id\>}.